How sustainable is wind power? | DW | 27.12.2021

-Generating power from wind is not only carbon-neutral, it can be used to produce hydrogen and synthetic fuels like kerosene and diesel in a climate-friendly way.
+Generating power from wind is not only carbon neutral, it can also be used to produce hydrogen and synthetic fuels like kerosene and diesel in a climate-friendly way.

 With the sun, wind is so abundant that it has the potential to supply the entire global energy demand a few times over.
 This will be vital for the energy transition.

 But what about the negatives?
-How much can wind turbines be recycled?
+How much of a wind turbine can be recycled?
 And what about the impact on species, and especially bird life?
 What is the lifetime carbon footprint of wind power?

 Wind's footprint: It's all relative